ouseful-demos/jupyterlite-m348-demo/files/README.md

 # jupyterlite-m348-demo

-*This repo / demo is laregley deprecated in favour of the a customised JupyterLite kernel build and JupyterLite environment demo [here](https://github.com/ouseful-testing/jupyterlite-webr-kernel/).*
+*This repo / demo is largely deprecated in favour of the a customised JupyterLite kernel build and JupyterLite environment demo [here](https://github.com/ouseful-testing/jupyterlite-webr-kernel/).*

 Demo of R enviromment in JupyterLite with user level configurations to allow: